 James Malory is an absolute cad.
 The tables are turned on him when he falls in love with a beauty disguised–quite poorly–as a cabin boy.
 Then Georgina abandons him at a port.

 He’ll have to deal with the wrath of her five older brothers to get things straightened out.

-Although Diana Gabaldon has said that Outlander is not a romance novel, it does qualify as one if you consider it a standalone.
+Although Diana Gabaldon has said that Outlander is not a romance novel, it does qualify as one–if you consider it a standalone.

 It has the two elements required for the genre: a central love story that ends HEA.
 Although the subsequent books in the series would separate the lovers through time and space, the first entry is pure romance.

-Outlander–or Cross-Stitch as it’s known elsewhere–at its core is a historical romance that features time travel.
-The married-in-the-future heroine, Claire, comes off as improbably perfect.
-Jamie Frasier, on the other hand, is a favorite hero of many romance readers.
+Outlander–or Cross-Stitch as it’s known elsewhere–is, at its core, a historical romance that features time travel.
+The married-in-the-future heroine, Claire, comes off as improbably perfect (in one scene, she fights a wolf and kills it with her bare hands!).

-Flowers from the Storm
+#13 Flowers from the Storm

-Flowers from the Storm by the talented Laura Kinsale is an absolutely unusual romance.
-A disreputable rogue of a man succumbs to a stroke.
+Flowers from the Storm by the talented Laura Kinsale is an absolutely unusual yet stellar romance.
+Kinsale’s writing is superb.
+Romance is at its intellectual best here.

 #14 Dreaming of You